TheSteelGuy/Git_Profile_API/README.md

 ## What'd I'd like to improve on...
 - Current implementation sends single request at atime for all the urls to the bitbucket watchers endpoint.
-This I can improve on by using asyn libraries such as iohttp.
+This I can improve on by using async libraries such as iohttp.
-- Writing unit tests to for various cases
+- Writing unit more test cases
 - Refactor the code especially request_helper.py there are some repeated operations